Progression with a taut rope using a TIBLOC

 - Risk of lifting slings or nuts.
 (Note: this problem is more pronounced with ascenders that have a spring.)

-- The second cannot descend: he must progress upward in any case.
+- The second cannot descend: they must progress upward in any case.
 The leader is at a distance from the TIBLOC placement and cannot manipulate the ascender to assist in a possible descent.

-- Impossible to belay the leader when downclimbing: the leader must not reach a point where he is forced to descend.
+- Impossible to belay the leader when downclimbing: the leader must not reach a point where they are forced to descend.
 In this case, the rope would make a loop of slack above the TIBLOC, the second would be unable to take up rope to belay the leader's descent.

 - Risk of rope damage: in normal usage, the TIBLOC must be manually pressed against the rope to allow the teeth to engage with the rope.
 In the current example, it is not possible to manipulate the device.
 Depending on the positioning of the device against the supporting surface, some rope may slide through the TIBLOC before jamming occurs, resulting in sheath damage.
 In Petzl's tests, there were no cases of failure to jam; however, the rope's sheath was damaged in some cases.